 The writing is clear and the plot flows well, despite the constant shifting from one character to another, and most of the characters, from both Shenzhen and Guangzhou, are brought together in a surprising and slightly tragic finale.

-SCMB is an entertaining book that provides a fine peek into a booming, but often overlooked part of China.
+SCMB is an entertaining book that provides a fascinating look at a booming, but often overlooked part of China.